apache/pulsar/site2/docs/functions-quickstart.md

    parallelism: 1
    ```

-   You can see the source code of `WordCountFunction` [here](https://github.com/apache/pulsar/blob/master/pulsar-functions/java-examples/src/main/java/org/apache/pulsar/functions/api/examples/WordCountFunction.java).
+   You can see the [source code](https://github.com/apache/pulsar/blob/master/pulsar-functions/java-examples/src/main/java/org/apache/pulsar/functions/api/examples/WordCountFunction.java) of `WordCountFunction`.
 This function won't return any value but store the occurrence of words in function context.
-So we don't need to specify an output topic.
+So you don't need to specify an output topic.
-   More information about the yaml config see [here](functions-cli.md#yaml-configurations-for-pulsar-functions).
+   For more information about the yaml config, see the [reference](functions-cli.md#yaml-configurations-for-pulsar-functions).

 2. In the same terminal window as step 1, get the information of the `word_count` function.